Seattle's Child

 Seattle Japanese Garden

-What better place to see cherry blossoms than in a garden setting devoted to Japanese heritage?
-The Seattle Japanese Garden is a 3.5-acre garden with winding paths that encompass a central pond.
-Blossoms are not grouped together but are spotted among the landscape.
-The walk through here is more of a peaceful, quiet experience.
+What better place to see cherry blossoms than a garden setting devoted to Japanese heritage?
+The Seattle Japanese Garden is a 3.5-acre garden with winding paths encompassing a central pond.
+Blossoms are not grouped but are spotted among the landscape.
+The walk-through here is more of a peaceful, quiet experience.
 There are benches to sit and reflect on, but no food or drink is allowed.
 Children will have a wonderful time seeing the fish in the pond and walking the paths adorned with lanterns and bridges.

 Walkups are welcome during the week, but reservations are highly recommended on weekends.
-(In addition, the park is closed on Monday.)
+(The park is closed on Monday.)

 Address: 1075 Lake Washington Blvd E. Seattle, Washington 98112; parking is free